cagla-su/Linux-Gaming-Guide/README.md

 ```
 ### 4- Lutris/Heroic Games Method
 - **Lutris**: On the left side bar, point your mouse cursor on `Wine`, click the **gear icon** that appears.
-	- Go to `System Options` and turn on the `Advanced` option, now scroll down a bit.
-You should turn on the `Use Discrete Graphics` option, after that, make sure you've picked your dedicated GPU's API on `Vulkan API` section.
-That's all you should do!
-Make sure to save changes.
+	- Go to `System Options` and enable the `Advanced` option.
+ 	- Enable the `Use Discrete Graphics` option.
+After enabling, make sure you have picked your dedicated GPU's API in `Vulkan API` section and save the changes.
- - **Heroic**: On your library, right click your game and go to `Settings`, in the opened window, check `Use Dedicated Graphics Card` option.
-That's all you should do!
+ - **Heroic**: On your library, right click your game and go to `Settings`.
+ 	- In the opened window, check `Use Dedicated Graphics Card` option and save the changes.
 # Conclusion
 This guide was about Linux gaming.
 I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧